pidupuis/blog/source/about/index.md

 Software industry companies are not perfect either.
 Automated testing is often considered an inferior job compared to Software developer.
 It seems so faster and easier to live on hot fixes compared to write tests.
 And even with tests, your code is not bug-proof, so why care?

 If you read those lines, either you're my mom or you want to do better code.
-First, I have to confess that this blog is no better than anyone else.
-This is just an humble site where I want to share my experience in Web Development and Software Quality Assurance, especially applied to Bioinformatics.
+In any way, it's nice to have you.
+Why another programming blog you may ask.
+Is it better than anyone else?
+Nope.
+This is just an humble site where I want to share my experience and tips.
+This blog is about, but not limited to, Web Development and Software Quality Assurance, especially applied to Bioinformatics.

 I hope you'll enjoy the trip!

 # About That Guy I Am

 Because there is always a man behind a mistake, here I am.
 My name is Pierre Dupuis.
 I am 25 and despite my young age, I am - and/or have been - a lot of things: a bioinformatician, a programmer, a researcher, a project leader, an opensource developer, a system administrator, a software QA manager, a lead tester and even a bench worker.

-Holding a Master's degree in both Biology and Computer Sciences, I spent 6 months working in universities abroad, 1 year in the second French pharmaceutical company, 1 year in the largest fundamental science agency in Europe, 1 year as a software QA manager for a Google partner and I am currently an R&D engineer in a Technology Innovation Institute in Microbiology.
+Holding a Master's degree in both Biology and Computer Sciences, I spent 6 months working in universities abroad, 1 year in the second French pharmaceutical company, 1 year in the largest fundamental science agency in Europe, 1 year as a software QA manager for a Google partner and I am currently an R&D engineer in a Technology Innovation Institute in Microbiology and Infectiology.

-Learn more about me on [LinkedIn](https://fr.linkedin.com/in/pidupuis).
+To report mistakes, suggest topics or everything else, feel free to email me.